is-watering/cool536-plate/acrylic-plain/readme.md

 ## Notes
 * Middle plate thickness: 3mm
+* Middle plate 1 is used between the top plate and PCB, and middle plate 2 is used between PCB and bottom plate.
-* When using FR4 top plate, it is recommended to put 0.5mm silicon sheet between the top plate and PCB because there will be a gap between the top plate and PCB.
+* When using FR4 top plate, it is recommended to insert a 0.5 mm silicone sheet between the top plate and the middle plate 1, since there will be a gap between the top plate and the middle plate.
 <img src="../img/example_acrylic-plain.jpg" width="80%">